Schieck/driftwood-stack/README.md

 - [x] Finish first version of the component generator
 - [x] Implemented completely functional frontend and backend using all the tools
 - [x] Implement the backdoor front-end and improve quality of the search
+- [x] Add test cases for all projects
 - [ ] Adjust component generation prompts for better results
 - [ ] Implement CI/CD with artifacts ready for deploy
+- [ ] Refine the Wiki, Dev Guide, Api and Contributing of the project

 ## 🚀 Quick Start